ISSA vs ACSM

 ACSM

 The American College of Sports Medicine was founded in 1954.
-Since then, they have become the largest sports medicine and exercise science organization worldwide, with international conferences, memberships, certifications, and publications.
+Since then, it has become the largest sports medicine and exercise science organization worldwide, with international conferences, memberships, certifications, and publications.

-Bottomline: ACSM is where to look for international certifications, and high-end speciality certs like clinical exercise physiologist, but ISSA has a much wider array of certs for other fields and specialities.
+Bottom line: ACSM is the place to look for international certifications and high-end specialty certs like clinical exercise physiologist, but ISSA offers a much wider array of certifications in other health and exercise fields.

 Let’s see how they compare.